RasaHQ/starter-pack-intentless-policy/README.md

 > Models from different rasa customers are stored separately, so every customer can
 > access only to its organisation’s models (which is based on rasa pro license key)

-The model ID, returned as a result of the training is a randomly generated string used by the `IntentlessPolicy` class to perform inference every time the policy is triggered.
+The model ID, returned as a result of the training and stored locally in your policy cache inside the `.rasa` directory is a randomly generated string used by the `IntentlessPolicy` class to perform inference every time the policy is triggered.